 General application documents

 Usually, all the lists of necessary documents for applying in Spain differ from programme to programme.
-A short list of common certificates you have to upload to your application is:
+A short list of common documents and certificates you have to upload during your application includes:

 - Proof of earning your Bachelor’s degree